Dr. Sarah Kalivoda – Veterinarian & Medical Director

 She was heavily involved in extra-curricular activities including being an Ambassador for the University and helping create an Animal Science Business Fraternity.
 She then went on the graduate from Oklahoma State University with her Doctorate of Veterinary Medicine in 2010.
 Soon following, she traveled to Albuquerque, New Mexico to complete her internship in 2011, which included focus in soft tissue surgery, emergency, oncology, ophthalmology and internal medicine.
 Dr. Sarah is heavily involved with rescue organizations and her happiest moments are when homeless animals find loving homes.

 Her love for mountains, skiing and the beautiful landscape that Reno/Tahoe has to offer, led Dr. Sarah to return to the regions to practice veterinary medicine in 2011.
-She recently joined Mountain View Animal Hospital for its distinctive and integrative medicine practices, calming atmosphere, and its determination for the highest standards in patient and client care.
+She recently purchased Mountain View Animal Hospital for its distinctive and integrative medicine practices, calming atmosphere, and its determination for the highest standards in patient and client care.

-Dr. Sarah’s happy furry family includes her three dogs Tioga, Chopp and Tulip (one Labrador and two Chihuahuas) and her two cats, Lucille and Cornel Cornbread.
+Dr. Sarah’s happy furry family includes her 4 dogs Tioga, Choppy, Tulip and Mango (one Labrador and three Chihuahuas) and her two cats, Lucille and Cornel Cornbread.
 She splits her time between her devotion to her job and spending time with loved ones traveling and enjoying the outdoors.

 Dr. David Lowell – Veterinarian